3 Holistic Weight Loss Methods: Supplements, Diet Plan, & Mentality

 Developing a Positive Relationship With Food

 A holistic eating plan and health journey is all about straying away from toxic “diet culture” and beginning to foster a healthier relationship to what nourishes your body.
-Focusing on creating a positive relationship with food means being aware of the nutrition content of what you’re consuming, taking better care of your body, and not beating yourself up when you overindulge or gain a pound or two here and there.
+Emphasizing a healthy relationship with food involves understanding the nutritional value of what you eat, prioritizing self-care for your body, and showing kindness to yourself during occasional indulgences or minor weight fluctuations.

 What Does a Healthy Holistic Meal Plan Consist Of?